-Important Information About Portable Electric Vehicle Charging
+Important Information about Portable Electric Vehicle Charging

-- Charging an electric vehicle can stress a building's electrical system more than a typical household appliance. - Before you plug in to any electrical outlet, have a qualified electrician inspect and verify the electrical system (electrical outlet, wiring, junctions, and protection devices) for heavy-duty service at a 12 amp continuous load. - Electrical outlets may wear out with normal usage or be damaged over time, making them unsuitable for electric vehicle charging.
+- Charging an electric vehicle can stress a building's electrical system more than a typical household appliance. - Before plugging into any electrical outlet, have a qualified electrician inspect and verify the electrical system for heavy-duty service at a 12 amp continuous load.

-- Check the electrical outlet/plug while charging and discontinue use if the electrical outlet/plug is hot, then have the electrical outlet serviced by a qualified electrician. - When outdoors, plug into an electrical outlet that is weather-proof while in use. - Mount the charging cord to reduce strain on the electrical outlet/plug.
+- Electrical outlets may wear out with normal usage or may be damaged over time, making them unsuitable for electric vehicle charging. - Check the electrical outlet/plug while charging and discontinue use if the electrical outlet/plug is hot, then have the electrical outlet serviced by a qualified electrician. - When outdoors, plug into an electrical outlet that is weatherproof. - Mount the charging cord to reduce strain on the electrical outlet/plug.